The director’s loan account in FreeAgent

 If these accounts add up to a credit balance, this indicates that the company owes the participator money.
 Credit balances typically don’t need to be reported on form CT600A.

-If you’re unsure whether you need to report a director’s loan account balance, please ask your accountant.
+If you’re unsure whether you need to report a director’s loan account balance or how to 'write it off', please ask your accountant.